fish-shell/fish-shell/doc_src/language.rst

 You can change the settings of fish by changing the values of certain variables.

-.. _PATH:

 .. envvar:: PATH

-   A list of directories in which to search for commands
+   A list of directories in which to search for commands.

 .. envvar:: CDPATH